 Purpose: Asset labels, name badges, membership cards, etc. Any closed system that needs unique identifiers

-Code 39 barcodes are used for internal unique numbering.
+Code 39 barcodes are used for unique internal numbering.
 This makes them appropriate for asset labelling, membership cards, library books or any other internal item that needs to be tracked or managed.
 Nobody is regulating the uniqueness of these barcodes (unlike retail barcodes), so they cannot be used outside of a closed system.
 Code 39 barcodes have a low data density, which means each character they contain takes many bars and space.
 Due to this, these codes are not suited to very long strings of characters.

 Code 128 barcodes are very similar to Code 39 in that they are unregulated codes suited for internal use.
 The main difference between the two is that Code 128s have a higher data density (more characters can be encoded in a smaller space) and can contain any ASCII character instead of just alphanumeric and some symbols.